 ARA = − (−2w−3) / (w−2) = 2 / w

-Notice that the individual has decreasing absolute risk aversion: ARA decreases as w gets larger.
+Notice that the individual has decreasing absolute risk aversion: ARA gets smaller as w gets larger.

 Relative risk aversion coefficient